quincycheng/cem-aws-demo-01/README.md

 1. Install [AWS CLI Client](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 2. Install [AWS Cloud Development Kit](https://aws.amazon.com/cdk/)
 3. Create a pair of access-key & secret key if you don't have one
-4. Setup AWS CLI by execute `aws configure` and pick a region for your demo
+4. Set the AWS region of your AWS env by execute `aws configure` and pick a region for your demo
 ```
 $ aws configure
 AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE